Institute for Governance and Policy Analysis

 IGPA conducts interdisciplinary research in governance and policy analysis to deepen theory, advance knowledge and improve practice, in a way that is of significance to scholars and practitioners in Australia and overseas.
 This is evidenced by our strong ERA performance and our key partnerships and collaborations with government, NGOs and business, which in turn make a valuable contribution to UC’s reputation and standing.

-Director of the Institute for Governance and Policy Analysis
+Acting Director of the Institute for Governance and Policy Analysis

 Delivering impacts/benefits through strong Industry-University partnerships and networks.